 That is just how I like to cook and bake.
-If you like easy desserts like this one then you should also check out my Italian Berry Cake!
-It is one of my favorites and beautiful looking when it is all assembled.
+If you like easy desserts like this one then you also like my Classic Carrot Cake, Vanilla Almond Cake, and Italian Berry Cake!
+They are some of my favorite easy desserts and they also look so beautiful assembled.

 The ingredients for this Italian plum tart are fairly simple.
 Here is what you will need: